kubernetes/website/content/en/docs/contribute/style/style-guide.md

 When you are generally discussing an API object, use [sentence-style capitalization](https://docs.microsoft.com/en-us/style-guide/text-formatting/using-type/use-sentence-style-capitalization).

 You may use the word "resource", "API", or "object" to clarify a Kubernetes resource type in a sentence.

-Don't split the API object name into separate words.
+Don't split an API object name into separate words.
 For example, use PodTemplateList, not Pod Template List.

 The following examples focus on capitalization.
-Review the related guidance on [Code Style](#code-style-inline-code) for more information on formatting API objects.
+For more information about formatting API object names, review the related guidance on [Code Style](#code-style-inline-code).

 {{< table caption = "Do and Don't - Use Pascal case for API objects" >}}
 Do | Don't